DerekXu0518/Mybots/README.md

-# 1-D Snake
+# 3-D generated creatures
 This is a project based on r/ludobots MOOC.

 Website: https://www.reddit.com/r/ludobots/

 Used by CHEM_ENG 395 at Northwestern University

-10s video for random generated snakes: https://youtu.be/Zi_XmAeKlag
+10s video for random generated creatures:

+## Genotype

+Each creature has one root link and a leg that will be randomly generated into free space.

 ## Body
-The body of the snake ranges from 2 to 9 links
+The body of the creatures ranges from 4 to 10 links

-## Sensors
+## Neuron Networks
 All sensors are randomly generated as 50% probability on each link

-## Motors
-Motors are generated on every joint currently.

 ## Fitness
 There is no fitness function used currently.